imalykane-ux/was-static-website-project/README.md

 - Amazon S3
 - AWS Management Console
 - HTML
+- Content Delivery Network (CDN)
+- HTTPS

 ## Project Steps

-### 1. Created a static webpage
+###  Created a static webpage
 I created a simple HTML webpage called `index.html` using VS Code.

-### 2. Created an S3 bucket
+###  Created an S3 bucket
 A new S3 bucket was created in AWS to store the website files.

-Bucket name example:
-alykane-aws-project1

-### 3. Uploaded website files
+### Uploaded website files
 The index.html file was uploaded to the bucket.

-### 4. Enabled Static Website Hosting
+###  Enabled Static Website Hosting
 Static website hosting was enabled in the bucket properties.

-Index document:
-index.html

-### 5. Configured public access
+###  Configured public access
 Public access settings were modified to allow users to access the website.

-### 6. Added bucket policy
+###  Added bucket policy
 A bucket policy was created to allow public read access to objects in the bucket.

+## CloudFront CDN and HTTPS

+To improve performance and security, the static website was placed behind an AWS CloudFront distribution.

+CloudFront acts as a Content Delivery Network (CDN) that delivers website content through global edge locations and enables HTTPS encryption.

+### Configuration Steps

+- Created a CloudFront distribution
+- Selected the S3 bucket as the origin
+- Allowed CloudFront private access to the S3 bucket
+- Used recommended cache settings for S3 content
+- Configured the default root object to load the homepage
+- Deployed the distribution so the website can be delivered through CloudFront

-## Result
+### Result

-The website was successfully deployed and accessible through the AWS static website endpoint.
+The website is now served through CloudFront over HTTPS.

+User → CloudFront CDN → S3 Bucket

 ## Endpoint
 http://alykane-aws-project1.s3-website.us-east-2.amazonaws.com